losuler/com.cisco.PacketTracer/README.md

         org.freedesktop.Sdk/x86_64/20.08
     ```

-4. Download the official Deb package.
+4. Download the official Deb package and copy it to the cloned repository (Do not rename it).

     https://www.netacad.com/portal/resources/packet-tracer

 5. Build and install the Flatpak.

     ```bash
+    cd com.cisco.PacketTracer
     flatpak-builder --install build com.cisco.PacketTracer.yml
     ```